-The Funds pay the Manager a monthly management fee, calculated and paid monthly other than Ninepoint-Monroe U.S. Private Debt Fund and Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged which pay the Manager a quarterly management fee, calculated and paid quarterly.
+The Funds pay the Manager a monthly management fee, calculated and paid monthly, other than Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged, which pay the Manager a quarterly management fee, calculated and paid quarterly.
 Management fees are unique to each Fund and each class and are subject to applicable taxes.
 To the extent that an underlying fund is a Ninepoint Partners managed fund and pays a management fee to the Manager, the Funds do not duplicate management fees with respect to the investment in the underlying Ninepoint Partners Funds.
-From July 1, 2022 to June 30, 2023, the Management Fee will be temporarily suspended and will not be payable by the Fund in respect of any series of Ninepoint-Monroe U.S Private Debt Fund, and in respect of Series F Units or Series PF Units of Ninepoint-Monroe U.S Private Debt Fund - Canadian \$ Hedged.
-For Ninepoint Canadian Senior Debt Fund, from July 1, 2022 to June 30, 2023, the Management Fee in respect of Class A Units and Class F Units is temporarily reduced.
-For Ninepoint-TEC Private Credit Fund: Management Fees will be reduced by 15 basis points on April 1, 2023 and further reduced by another 15 basis points on October 1, 2023.
+From July 1, 2022 to June 30, 2023, the management fee was temporarily suspended and were be payable by the Fund in respect of any series of Ninepoint-Monroe U.S Private Debt Fund, and in respect of Series F units or Series PF units of Ninepoint-Monroe U.S Private Debt Fund - Canadian \$ Hedged.
+For Ninepoint Canadian Senior Debt Fund, from July 1, 2022 to June 30, 2023, the management fee in respect of Class A units and Class F units was temporarily reduced.